offbyone/ideas/content/old/internet/mo-money.md

 author: offby1
 status: draft
 ---
-[The Misanthropic Bitch](http://www.misanthropic-bitch.com/mymoney.html) has pretty much hit my feelings for this one on the head\...
+[The Misanthropic Bitch](http://www.misanthropic-bitch.com/mymoney.html) has pretty much hit my feelings for this one on the head...

 Yay parasites!